What Are The Basic Food Hygiene Rules?

 - After handling raw meat or fish

-- After touching a door handle, light switch, or cash register
+- After touching a door handle, a light switch, or a cash register

 Cooking

-To ensure any harmful bacteria are killed during the cooking process, you must ensure that your produce reaches the right internal temperature for the correct length of time.
+To ensure that any harmful bacteria are killed during the cooking process, you must ensure that your produce reaches the correct internal temperature for the recommended length.
 To ensure you are cooking food safely, follow these guidelines:

 - Don’t reheat food more than once